flatironinstitute/aLENS/docs/source/quickstart.md

 1. Open a command line interface (CLI) to your docker image using docker desktop and go to the `Run` directory
+    ```bash
-    `bash bash cd /root/Run `
+    cd /root/Run
+    ```
     <!--TODO Get screenshot of doing this -->
 1. While in the CLI, copy example to data folder

     ```bash
-    cp -r ../aLENS/Examples/MixMotorSliding .
+    cp -r ~/aLENS/Examples/MixMotorSliding .
     cd MixMotorSliding
     ```

-1. Copy of the contents of `Run` directory
+1. Copy of the contents of `Run` template directory from aLENS.

     ```bash
     cp -r ~/aLENS/Run/* .
     ```

-    You should now see an `aLENS.X` executable in this directory along with `result` and `script` directories
+    You should now see an `aLENS.X` executable in this directory along with `result` and `script` directories containing useful scripts processing, storing, and cleaning up generated files.

 1. Execute run